Joseph-Torigian-Website-Banner

 About Me

-I am an assistant professor at the School of International Service at American University in Washington and a Global Fellow at the Wilson Center.
+I am a research fellow at Stanford’s Hoover History Lab, an associate professor at the School of International Service at American University in Washington, a global fellow at the Wilson Center, and a center associate of the Lieberthal-Rogel Center for Chinese Studies at the University of Michigan.
 Previously, I was a Stanton Nuclear Security Fellow at the Council on Foreign Relations, Postdoctoral Fellow at Princeton-Harvard’s China and the World Program, a Postdoctoral (and Predoctoral) Fellow at Stanford’s Center for International Security and Cooperation (CISAC), a Predoctoral Fellow at George Washington University’s Institute for Security and Conflict Studies, an IREX scholar affiliated with the Higher School of Economics in Moscow, a Fulbright Scholar at Fudan University in Shanghai, and a research associate at the Council on Foreign Relations.
 My research has also been supported by the Stanford Center on International Conflict and Negotiation, MIT’s Center for International Studies, MIT International Science and Technology Initiatives, the Critical Language Scholarship program, and FLAS.

 Follow me on Twitter: @JosephTorigian.